Tommyjournal FAQ last updated 01 January 2010

 Are there any Easter eggs?

-Most images are titled; holding the cursor still over an image will show the title (if your browser doesn't suck).
+Most images are titled; holding the cursor still over an image will show the title (in most browsers).

 Each entry (from 2007 onward) is titled; titles are included in the RSS and Atom feeds, and are also displayable by holding the cursor over the first word in the entry's header (i.e., the day of the week).